Welcome to the 4-H Wildlife Habitat Education Program or WHEP!

 4.0 Interpreting Wildlife Habitat from Satellite Images (Juniors only)

 4-1.
 Event Description

 4-3.
-Scorecard: Contestants will write answers on answer sheets before transfering to bubble sheets.
+Scorecard: Contestants will have the option to write answers on answer sheets before transferring to bubble sheets.

 5.0 Wildlife Educational Activity (Juniors only)

 5-2.
 Scorecard: can be either a paper handout or bubble sheet, subject to instructor's preference.